mebmrauf/mebmrauf/README.md

 I am **B M Rauf**, a Computer Science and Engineering (CSE) student at **BRAC University, Bangladesh**, with a strong passion for **Cybersecurity and Machine Learning**.
 I am currently delving deeper into these fields and plan to conduct my undergraduate thesis on **"Machine Learning for Cybersecurity."**

-Beyond these interests, I am also open to exploring various tech domains, including **Quantum Computing, Web Development**, and more.
+Beyond these interests, I am also open to exploring various tech domains, including **Image Processing, Quantum Computing, Web Development**, and more.
 My curiosity drives me to continuously learn and contribute across diverse areas of technology.

 ---